XcalableMP/manual/en/coarray.rst

 In case of other errors, a value other than the above two values is assigned to status.

-Similarly, if synchronization is successful in XMP/Fortran, "STAT_STOPPED_IMAGE" is assigned to the variable on the right side of stat=, and if any image has already ended, "STAT_STOPPED_IMAGE" is assigned.
+Similarly, if synchronization is successful in XMP/Fortran, "STAT_STOPPED_IMAGE" is assigned to the variable on the right hand side of stat=, and if any image has already ended, "STAT_STOPPED_IMAGE" is assigned.
 In case of other errors, a value other than the above two values is assigned.